SymbioticEDA/MARLANN/arch.md

 - Return (OPCODE=2): Pop an address from the call stack and continue executing at that address.
 Stop if the call stack is empty.
 (MEM-ADDR and CODE-ADDR must be zero.)

-- Execute (OPCODE=3): Execute compute code from the CODE-ADDR.
-MEM-ADDR contains the number of instructions to execute.
+- Execute (OPCODE=3): Execute MEM-ADDR compute code instructions, starting at CODE-ADDR.

 - ContinueLoadC (OPCODE=4): Continue the last load operation at CODE-ADDR, load MEM-ADDR words.
 This instruction is only valid immediately after a LoadCode, LoadCoeff0, LoadCoeff1, ContinueLoadC, or ContinueLoadM instruction.

 - ContinueLoadM (OPCODE=5): Continue the last load operation at MEM-ADDR, load CODE-ADDR words.
 This instruction is only valid immediately after a LoadCode, LoadCoeff0, LoadCoeff1, ContinueLoadC, or ContinueLoadM instruction.

+- Sync (OPCODE=6): Block until all pending compute instructions are completed.
+(LoadCode, LoadCoeff0, and LoadCoeff1 also block until all pending compute instructions are completed.)

 Compute code